johnpaulbalagolan/lr-wiki/Linux-Installation-Guide.md

 >     sudo ln -s /etc/nginx/sites-available/learningregistry /etc/nginx/sites-enabled/learningregistry

 _* NOTE: Some installations of nginx do not include the **sites-enabled** directory.
-If you receive a **ln: creating symbolic link /etc/nginx/sites-enabled/learningregistry: No such file or directory** message, follow these tasks:_
+If you receive a **ln: creating symbolic link /etc/nginx/sites-enabled/learningregistry: No such file or directory** message, follow these tasks then start nginx normally:_

 >     cd /etc/nginx